ccarls02/vt_boxes.pl/README.md

             i.e.  "4x2" -> 4 columns, 3 rows
             "3x5" -> 3 columns, 5 rows ```

 	$MARGIN is the spacing (# of chars) between boxes.
 	Terminal output is about 2x width to 1x height, so
 	$VMARGIN (vertical margin) is set to 1/2 $MARGIN
+    -output: prints display (boxes with data) to terminal
 ```
 ```
 getsettings ()